datawire/ambassador-docs/docs/emissary/pre-release/topics/running/http3.md

 First, you need a recent version of Kubernetes with the [`MixedProtocolLBService` feature enabled](https://kubernetes.io/docs/concepts/services-networking/service/#load-balancers-with-mixed-protocol-types).
 ​
-Second, your cloud service provider needs to support the creation of an external load balancer with mixed protocol types (TCP/UDP) and port reuse.
+Second, your cloud service provider needs to support the creation of an external load balancer with mixed protocol types (TCP/UDP), port reuse and port forwarding.
 Support for Kubernetes feature flags may vary between cloud service providers.
 Refer to your provider’s documentation to see if they support this scenario.

+<Alert severity="info"> The $productName$ team will continue to track and document Kubernetes and Cloud Provider support for these features as they mature.</Alert>

-A typical `LoadBalancer` configuration is:
+An ideal `LoadBalancer` configuration is:

 ```yaml